 3. Maximize Your Closets

 If you have a small closet, it’s best to donate any items you have not worn or used in the past year.
 A chain can be used to hang several pairs of slacks, skirts and shirts together.
 You can also use containers to store more on the floor or on high shelves.
 If you have high ceilings, creating more shelves and placing hooks on the wall to hang items such as backpacks and small suitcases is a game-changing technique.
 You can also add a second hanging rack to double your hanging options.

 4. Make Use of Every Nook and Cranny

 Building or buying specialty drawers are not often taken into consideration; indeed, you can design one to slide into the space next to your fridge and the wall or cupboard for pantry items, or simply build them into corners.
 Additionally, placing a hanging shelf on any side of your fridge that is open will save a significant amount of floor space.

-One has at their disposal more organizational possibilities than expected; whether you choose custom closets designs from a professional or choose to build your own organizational units, you’ll have a highly-organized apartment in no time at all, no matter its size!
-Also check out our resource regarding apartment cleaning Chicago.
+One has at their disposal more organizational possibilities than expected; whether you choose custom closet designs from a professional or choose to build your own organizational units, you’ll have a highly-organized apartment in no time at all, no matter its size!
+Also, check out our resource regarding apartment cleaning in Chicago.